abdulkhaliq9226/Dappex/README.md

 # Dappex

-Dappex is an app where you can transfer ETH'S to another Wallet.
+Dappex is an app where you can Change your username once you LogIn, see your last 5 transactions, see youy NFT's & transfer ETH'S to another Wallet.
 This app is divided into 5 sections.

 NOTE: This app is not Mobile Responsive.
 This will only work in Desktop's.